 It’s important to establish good oral hygiene from an early age.
 This will set your child up with a lifetime of beneficial dental habits, and prevent early childhood caries, and lay the foundation for optimal health throughout life.

-At Hollywood Dental and Orthodontics, we encourage children as young as 1 year of age to be brought along to the dentist; even if they’re not ready for a dental assessment.
+At Hollywood Dental and Orthodontics, we encourage children as young as 1 year of age to be brought along to the pediatric dentist; even if they’re not ready for a dental assessment.
 This helps your little one to become familiar with our dental environment and establishes a positive relationship with our dental team.

 We recommend you arrange your child’s first dental assessment when their first tooth erupts.
-A consultation gives our Oral Therapists and dentists the opportunity to evaluate gum health, tooth progress and detect potential problems early on.
+A consultation gives our Oral Therapists and pediatric dentists the opportunity to evaluate gum health, tooth progress and detect potential problems early on.

 These consultations will become more thorough as your child grows in oral development and confidence.
 We will eventually monitor erupted teeth, jaw development, commence professional cleaning and apply fluoride treatments as needed.